Intro to Winter Mountaineering Course (3 days)

 - Permit costs

-- Food, lodging & transportation
+- Food, lodging, transportation and personal equipment

 WHERE TO MEET